Visit Cuba, and you’ll experience sun, sand, beach, and…oh yeah, mosquitoes and sand fleas.

 Bring mosquito repellent

-Bug spray should be your weapon of choice when protecting yourself from mosquitoes.
 We recommend carrying a can of DEET repellent with you at all times.
+Please consult the EPA guide to using insect repellents safely for more tips.

 Bring electric mosquito coils

-When mosquito repellent alone isn’t enough to keep the critters at bay, you may want to add a mosquito coil to your arsenal.
 If you plan to venture away from the coast and into the muggy countryside, a mosquito coil should be on your list of things to bring to Cuba.

 Spray permethrin on clothing and gear